 Key changes to terminology used to discuss safety have been proposed to discuss floor safety.
 Traditionally, employers were instructed to maintain floors that were "slip resistant;" presently, this term has been phased out to be replaced by the term "high traction," in a nod to technical advances and more precise measurement techniques.

-These changes have largely been prompted following the emergence of a number of eyeopening injury and fatality data.
+These changes have largely been prompted following the emergence of eye-opening injury and fatality data.